BackstreetCultist/HyFI/README.md

     docker build -t hyfi .
     docker run -it hyfi

+This will place you in the cloned version of this home directory within your Docker container - you can now run the system as described elsewhere on this page.

 ## Testing
 Haskell property tests built with QuickCheck are included, and can be run with the following commands: